The journey to the Black Forest is not very problematic, you can either travel by train, bus or car. It is also possible to arrive by plane.

-The Black Forest is very well positioned in terms of the Deutsche Bahn AG transport network.
-On the main lines, the EC, IC and ICE trains run in close proximity.
+With regard to the Deutsche Bahn AG transport network, the Black Forest is very well positioned.
+On the main routes, the EC, IC and ICE trains run in close proximity.
 Probably the most important connection is the north-south connection (Rhine Valley route) Hamburg-Bremen-Ruhr area (Berlin) -Frankfurt-Mannheim-Karlsruhe-Baden-Baden-Offenburg-Freiburg-Basel-Zurich-Milan.

 Paris-Strasbourg-Kehl-Baden-Baden-Karlruhe-Pforzheim-Stuttgart-Munich-Vienna-Budapest is the west-east route and leads past the northern edge of the Black Forest.

 From France you can also reach the Black Forest by TGV.
 The TGV takes you directly to Freiburg, Karlsruhe and Baden-Baden.
 From Paris you can travel to Freiburg for around 30 euros and the whole thing takes around 3 hours and 45 minutes.
 With the Deutsche Bahn you can travel to Freiburg, then you can take the train every 30 minutes to Hinterzarten and Titisee use.
 An hourly connection gives it direction Titisee-Neustadt, Loeffingen, Feldberg-Bärental, Schluchsee and Feldberg-Falkau.

 By plane to the Black Forest

 The nearby airports in the Black Forest are Strasburg, Stuttgart and Basel / Mulhouse.